Regolith Linux is continually being updated with bug fixes and feature enhancements. Regolith's default configuration files live in

 /etc/regolith/.
 To customize these files, make copies in your user directory and make changes there.
 These copied files in the user directory are owned by the user and will not be modified by Regolith.

 Notification of upcoming updates including those that may introduce breaking changes will be announced on the Regolith Linux Announcements mailing list.
-Whenever possible, breaking changes will be confined to major version releases of Regolith.

 Once a package has been published to the